alex1115alex/Wearables-Telescope/README.md

 ## What's this?

 The "Telescope" is a DIY smartglass system similar to the Google Glass in form and technology.
+It currently displays the time and your phone's notifications and can also function as a teleprompter.

 ## Guide to build